-A large number of Torres' family members packed Price's courtroom Tuesday and several family members, including Torres' mother, wept as Price adopted the sentencing recommendation.
-The 15-year recommendation had earlier been agreed upon by Graham and Torres' defense attorney, Tom Keehan.
+A large number of Torres’ family members packed Price’s courtroom Tuesday, and several family members, including Torres’ mother, wept as Price adopted the sentencing recommendation.
+The 15-year recommendation had been agreed upon by Graham and Torres’ defense attorney, Tom Keehan.

 Torres was driving the getaway vehicle during the Jan.
-24 drive-by shooting of the 15-year-old boy as he walked home from school.
-Torres' codefendant, Terrell Fox, 18, is accused of firing the .22-caliber handgun five times during the drive-by shooting, according to court papers.
+24 shooting.
+Torres’ co-defendant, Terrell Fox, 18, is accused of firing the .22-caliber handgun, according to court papers.
 Fox is charged with attempted murder, two counts of first-degree assault while armed with a deadly weapon and a count of drive-by shooting while armed with a deadly weapon in connection with the case.

 Fox’s trial is scheduled for later this year.

-As part of Torres' plea deal that gave him a 15-year sentence Tuesday, he must testify truthfully in Fox's trial.
+As part of Torres’ plea deal, he must testify truthfully in Fox’s trial.

 “They went hunting for the victim and they found him,” Graham said.

-The shooting victim has since recovered from the injury to his thigh.
-Detectives tracked down the suspects because they knew of the preexisting beef between the parties, Graham said.
+The shooting victim has recovered.
+Detectives tracked down the suspects because they knew of the pre-existing dispute, Graham said.
 Torres was arrested at a Queets Drive residence one day after the shooting.
 Fox was arrested a day after the shooting at River Ridge, where he was a student.

-The .22-caliber pistol believed to have been used in the shooting was later recovered at a residence in the Rainier Vista Mobile Home Park.
+The .22-caliber pistol thought to have been used in the shooting was recovered at a residence in the Rainier Vista Mobile Home Park.